A new tweeter is born.

 When you create a new twitter account, you will be asked for your full name.
 You are not required to use your real name; maybe start with just your first name.
 Or create a name for a character.

-Likewise it will ask for a phone number, look closely for the “skip” link below the button.
+Likewise it will ask for a phone number.
+This is not required; look closely for an “email instead” link so you can create an account.

 It’s time.
 Note this link will open in a new window/tab, so you can come back here when you are done.
 Just go as far as getting ready to send a first tweet.